junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The small apartment room has a narrow, dusty doorway, as bleak and ancient as the rest of the building.
 But with a small hint that someone has been living here, probably alone, probably has been for a very long time.

-The cloth rack by the door has a hat and coat hanging on it.
+The clothes rack by the door has a hat and a coat hanging on it.
 A tall, black gentleman's hat, and a long suit coat, exactly like the ones The Detective is wearing, though much older, decades older.
 He touches his own coat self-consciously, moving down the doorway with more unease with each step.

 Lying on the shelf next to the coat rack, a leather briefcase.
 Dusty and unused.
 Exactly the same as the one in his grasp right now.